LedjoLleshaj/DataGenFlow/docs/markdown_style_guide.md

+---
+title: Markdown Style Guide
+description: Guidelines for writing markdown documentation for DataGenFlow
+---

 # Markdown Style Guide

-This guide defines the markdown formatting standards for DataGenFlow documentation to ensure consistent rendering on the website.
+This guide defines the markdown formatting standards for DataGenFlow documentation to ensure consistent rendering.

 ## Table of Contents
 - [Document Structure](#document-structure)